-We walked up past Comerica Park, because I like to visit sports stadiums to take pictures of statues for a future Athlete Statue Photo Teaser.
+We walked up past Comerica Park, because I like to visit sports stadiums to take pictures of statues.
 Comerica has a giant tiger out front.
 This thing is scary!

 In our last hour before leaving town, as we wandered around downtown, we discovered this incredible parklet that had been turned into a game area.
 One of the attractions was Ernst, King of Cats, a giant puppet that we could control.

 Another option was ping pong!
 I’ve always loved ping pong but I never thought I’d have a chance to play it outdoors in the middle of an urban environment surrounded by skyscrapers.
 This was loads of fun.

 And that was it.
 We boarded the bus and headed home after 30 hours of discoveries.
 The big Detroit attraction we skipped was the Motown Museum, which I had visited on a previous trip (and came away only moderately impressed.)

 During our time there, I saw plenty of run-down buildings and empty lots throughout Detroit.
 Maybe I’m just stuck in “glass half full” mode, but I kept seeing the empty plots of land and thinking, Wow, there’s so much potential here!
 You could build new houses with huge yards and lots of space for urban gardens!

 I know Detroit has begun the process of revitalizing itself.
 Hopefully it continues, because this city does have a lot going for it.
 You can easily spend several days here, but this itinerary should be a good start if you’ve only got one day in Detroit.

 Do you have any tips for how to spend one day in Detroit, Michigan?